Skip to main content

 • Follow the application instructions on the Department of State website to complete form DS-3035

-• You will need your SEVIS Number, do not forget to include copies of all DS-2019s ever issued to you
+• You will need your SEVIS Number and copies of all DS-2019s ever issued to you

-• The system will generate a case number and document packet(s) and bar coded cover sheet(s)
+• The system will generate a case number, document packet(s), and bar coded cover sheet(s)

 • PLEASE NOTE: If you are applying for a waiver based on the Medical Education or Training criteria, our office has been instructed by the U.S. Health and Human Services Office to sign on the very last line at the bottom of the second page of the form entitled “APPLICATION FOR WAIVER OF THE TWO-YEAR FOREIGN RESIDENCE REQUIREMENT OF THE EXCHANGE VISITOR PROGRAM.”
-That last signature line has the caption, “Signature of Responsible Administrative Officer.”
-Gather the complete application and submit to IFSO for signature.
+Gather the complete application and submit to ISEO for signature.

-• IMPORTANT: It is your responsibility to submit all requested documents and required letters sent on your behalf.
-All future correspondence with the Waiver Division should be reference to your assigned case number on all documents and outside of the envelope.
-Once you have been sent the checklist of items necessary to complete the review of your application, the Waiver Review Division will NOT follow up on documents that have not been received.
-Rather, it will be your responsibility to ensure that your file is complete.
+IMPORTANT: It is your responsibility to submit all requested documents and required letters.
+All correspondence with the Waiver Division should include your assigned case number on all documents and envelopes.
+Once you have been sent the checklist of items necessary for your application, it will be your responsibility to ensure that your file is complete.
 If documentation is missing for the application to be processed, the Waiver Review Division will not contact you.

 Step 2 – Home Country Government

 • If you are applying for the No Objection Statement waiver, you will need to wait for your consulate to forward the letter to the Department of State Waiver Review Division.
-Be sure to reference your case number on the statement.
-You may want to ask the consulate to mail you a “courtesy copy” of the no objection letter when it is sent to the Waiver Review Division.
+Be sure to include your case number.
+You can ask the consulate to mail you a courtesy copy of the no objection letter when it is sent to the Waiver Review Division.

 Step 3 – Department of State Waiver Review Division sends recommendation to USCIS

-• At the conclusion of the review process, the Waiver Review Division will forward its recommendation to USCIS.
-They will send you a notification of the recommendation to the email address provided in on the initial Department of State waiver form DS-3035, or current address if you reported a change.
+• After review, the Waiver Review Division will forward its recommendation to USCIS.
+They will send you a notification of the recommendation to the email address provided in on the initial Department of State waiver form DS-3035.

 Step 4 – Notified of Decision by USCIS

-• USCIS will mails I-612 Waiver Approval Notice to the address listed on your application.
-This is the “waiver.”
+• USCIS will mail the I-612 Waiver Approval Notice to the address listed on your application.
+This is the waiver to include with any future petitions.
 If your application is denied, you will be notified directly.

 Address Change